-I started yoga by accident in the year 2000, attending classes in Florida and the occasional class at the Sivananda Ashram in Nassau, but back then I was mainly self-taught from books and an Ashtanga DVD.
+I started yoga by accident in the year 2000 while working on a cruise ship, attending classes in Florida and the occasional class at the Sivananda Ashram in Nassau, but back then I was mainly self-taught from books and an Ashtanga DVD.
 Between then and now I have tried and enjoy a range of classes and styles.

 I appreciate the diversity of movement and insight yoga offers - and like everything else, my practice and teaching is constantly evolving.
 My practice and teaching incorporate an understanding of how the body is put together and moves, with the soft, light and stable approach of Scaravelli-inspired Yoga, which can be applied in everyday movement and also any yoga practice - whether that be Ashtanga, Kundalini or a gentler pace.

 Meditation is something I cannot describe - it's profound and now I don't think life will be as good without it - perhaps life is this good because of it!

 I love everything about nature, gardening, the outdoors, travelling and life in general.

 Known to some as Laurie, and others Laurence and yet others still as Larry, he goes by many names.
 One day Laurence went to a Yoga lesson.
 Skip forward Nine exciting years (filled with drama, passion, laughter and more than a little Yoga, in the form of a montage if you like) and Laurence is now a fully certified Yoga instructor and massage therapist himself, and a registered member of the UK Yoga Alliance.

 He has been teaching for 6 years and now currently splits his time between The UK and India.
 He loves to teach and massage when and where ever he can.
 He specialises in Hatha Yoga, Yoga Nidra meditation, and Ayurvedic Yoga Massage, but he also has a funky passion for a rigorous Ashtanga practice.

 ÁINE MC GOVERN